Convergence of vertex-reinforced jump processes to an extension of the supersymmetric hyperbolic nonlinear sigma model: Proof for a single timescale

-In this section, we use Taylor arguments and Stirling's formula to asymptotically describe the density of the random variable $\xi_{\sigma,\sigma'}$ but rewritten in terms of rescaled variables.
-Recall the definition \eqref{eq:def-omega} of $\omega_{ij}$ and $\omega_{ij}'$.
+In this section, we use Taylor arguments and Stirling's formula to asymptotically describe the density of the random variables $(k(\sigma),l(\sigma),\vec T^\lastexit(0,\sigma))$ but rewritten in terms of rescaled variables.
+Recall the definition \eqref{eq:def-omega} of $\omega_{ij}$.